MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 1. Additional filter capabilities exist on connection content.

     - You can also create filter on an alias to connector source properties
     - If a vertical has multiple connections, you can create a common filter across these connections.
 This can be done by creating the filter on an common alias which aliases source properties across across the different connections.
-For example you can create an **Author** filter across a ServiceNow amd a Jira connection by creating aliases as follows:
+For example you can create an **Author** filter across a ServiceNow and a Jira connection by creating aliases as follows:

     | Connection | Property | Alias |
     | --- | --- | --- |